 - New York State law - Under NYS law, individuals in certain occupations have a legal obligation to report suspected child maltreatment or abuse to child protective services, and we call these people "Mandated Reporters."
 Most know they are mandated reporters, but if you are unsure, the New York State list can be found online.
 Coincidentally, many employees are also "Mandated Reporters." - Mandated Reporters are required to contact the New York Statewide Central Register of Child Abuse and Maltreatment.
 Once a report has been made, the employee must notify the 'person in charge of that institution,' at Syracuse University, that person is the Title IX Coordinator. - University Policy and Title IX - As a University community member and employee, we are all designated as "responsible employees" and therefore must disclose information related to, among other things, sexual misconduct, to the Title IX Coordinator.
 The exceptions to this policy are confidential sources. - Campus Security Authorities (CSA) - Defined as: any person with the authority and duty to take action on behalf of the institution with SIGNIFICANT responsibility for student and campus activities.
-This includes: - All DPS staff - Individuals responsible for security, or access control - Student Affairs professionals: Deans, associate/assistant deans, directors, RAs, RDs, conduct staff - Athletic directors, coaches, and assistant coaches - Anyone designated by SU as someone to whom crimes should be reported - Administrators of separate campuses (LA, DC, etc.), and study abroad coordinators
+This includes: - Anyone involved in a youth program without the minors parent/legal guardian present, for the duration of the interaction - All DPS staff - Individuals responsible for security, or access control - Student Affairs professionals: Deans, associate/assistant deans, directors, RAs, RDs, conduct staff - Athletic directors, coaches, and assistant coaches - Anyone designated by SU as someone to whom crimes should be reported - Administrators of separate campuses (LA, DC, etc.), and study abroad coordinators